Lambda-Corps/JavaTutorials/Lesson_1/README.md

 1. Define the class and instance variables that hold the state
 1. Define the methods used by other objects to access the Square's properties
 1. Edit the _ShapeMain_ class definition to instantiate a Square object, and print the details to the screen.
+    * Sample source file is found below
-1. Compile and run the source file just as discussed in Lesson 0
+1. Compile and run the source file following the same instructions as discussed in Lesson 0
     > javac ShapeMain.java

     > java -cp .
 ShapeMain